 |7 Growth potential||7 Functionality|

 |8 Level of support provided by reseller||8 Ease of Use|

 |10 Developer’s track record of performance||10 Ability to work with existing hardware|

 One would think second-time buyers would be “smarter”, if for no other reason than they have the experience first-time buyers lack.
-It stands to reason their rankings would be a better guide to what really matters when researching ERP system options.
+It stands to reason their rankings would be a better guide to what really matters when researching and selecting an ERP system.
 Therefore, a quality consultant is a critical factor – after all, anyone can sell the product, but can just anyone support your needs?
 Partner with a consulting company that has long term customers.

 6. Define the process